 But in fact VE and PAS are ethically equivalent because in both cases the intention of the doctor is to end the life of the patient.
 There is little practical difference between placing lethal medication in a patient's hand and placing it in a patient's mouth!
 PAS is simply 'euthanasia one step back'.

 Legalising PAS would also bring in euthanasia because of:

 Doctors have historically always been opposed to both euthanasia and assisted suicide.
 The Hippocratic Oath forbids both as do more recent codes of ethics such as the Declaration of Geneva and The International Code of Medical Ethics.
 The majority of doctors in the UK remain opposed to assisted dying and medical opposition has actually intensified in recent years.
 The opposition to euthanasia is strongest amongst doctors who work most closely with dying patients and are most familiar with treatments available.
-82% of members of the Association for Palliative Medicine of Great Britain & Ireland rejected the legalisation of assisted suicide when last polled, and the British Medical Association (BMA), the Royal College of General Practitioners (RCGP) and the British Geriatrics Society remain strongly opposed to euthanasia.
+82% of members of the Association for Palliative Medicine of Great Britain & Ireland rejected the legalisation of assisted suicide when last polled, and the Royal College of General Practitioners (RCGP) and the British Geriatrics Society remain strongly opposed to euthanasia.